 Code of practice

-When students come to study at Wintec, we have an important responsibility to ensure that those students are well informed, safe and properly cared for.
-Wintec is a signatory to the Code of Practice for the Pastoral Care of International Students, published by the New Zealand Ministry of Education.
-The Code of Practice is available to read in other languages by following this link to the Code of Practice page.
+When students come to study at Wintec, we have an important responsibility to ensure that those students are well-informed, safe, and properly cared for.
+Wintec is a signatory to The Education (Pastoral Care of Tertiary and International Learners) Code of Practice 2021.
+The Code of Practice is available to read in other languages by following this link.

 If you are under 18 years old and studying at Wintec, we will: